baskuit/pinyon/src/model/readme.md

 # Model
+Any search or solving method requires a way to estimate the Nash equilibrium values of a given state.
+A model is anything that provides this value estimate along with any other information needed for search, like Policy estimation.
-Borrowing from machine learning, the process of estimating information about a model is called 'inference'.
+Borrowing from machine learning, the process of estimating information using a model is called 'inference'.
-A model must provide a value estimate in its inference because it is difficult to image a general search procedure that does not use this quantity.
+The value estimate should represent the expected score of a player starting from that state.
+Usually games assign a payoff of $0$ for a loss, $\frac{1}{2}$ for a draw, and $1$ for a win.
+In this value for a player should be in $[0, 1]$.
+Old-school evaluations like material advantage in Chess (e.g. "+3" is a winning advantage) are not appropriate and do not meet some of the basic assumption for convergence.

 ### Resource Management
 Models are assumed to be copy constructable.
 Neural network based models use shared pointers to the network, and heuristic and test models should have little to no data to copy.